-Switch the screen layout to displaying program blocks to the left and graphics to the right: Press the screen layout key and the PROGRAM + GRAPHICS soft key
+Switch the screen layout to displaying program blocks to the left and graphics to the right: Press the screen layout key and the DDOCRAM - CDADING of them.

+PROGRAM + GRAPHICS soft key

 Set the AUTO DRAW soft key to ON.
 While you are entering the program lines, the TNC generates each programmed path contour in the graphics window in the right screen half